BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

 We check for each library:

-* The fastQC file produced
+* The FastQC file produced
 * The density plot of TPM values for various groups of genomic features (protein-coding genes, intergenic regions, etc)
 * Sum of counts of pseudo-aligned reads, assigned TPM values (for instance, presence of high number of “NA” in Kallisto output)